dalisson/adaline/README.md

-This is a simple implementation of Adaline in R, implemented with the intent of studing the basis of neural networks.
+This is a simple implementation of Adaline in R, built with the intent of studing the basis of neural networks.